asbjornenge/asbjornenge.github.com/wwc/json_schema.md

 # JSON Schema Validation

 Your probably pulling & pushing data to and from a JSON RESTful api, right?
-At least you should be.
 If you care about making a great application, you need to care about error handling.
 Both on the client and the server side.
-Handling timeouts and dead API's is easy enough, but handling corrupt data can be kind of hard.
+Handling timeouts and dead API's is easy enough, but handling corrupt data can be tricky.
 Protecting against corrupt data usually leaves an ugly footprint in your code.
 Lot's of **if**'s and **hasOwnProperty**'s.
 Instead, using [json-schema](http://json-schema.org), you can validate your JSON data first and be sure it is as expected.

 ## JSON-Schema